HakimAbdul12/health_challenge_tracker/README.md

 This project is used to track workout progress was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.

+# Prerequisites
+ 1. Node.js: Ensure you have Node.js installed.
+You can download it from [nodejs.org].
+ 2. Angular CLI: This project uses Angular CLI.
+Install it globally if you haven't already:
+  `npm install -g @angular/cli`

 # Running the Project Locally
   ## cloning the repo
   Run  `git clone https://github.com/HakimAbdul12/health_challenge_tracker.git` to clone the repo